Professor Robert Hahn

 Work on Anaximander, temple planning, cosmology, and modularity

-A philosopher’s dream come true.
+Here was this philosopher’s dream come true.

 “I wanted to have the groups consider ‘Ancient Legacies’ – what could we still learn from these great peoples from long ago – and focused on perennial questions: What is the meaning of life?
 What makes a good life?
 What happens when we die, and what difference do our answers make to how we live our lives?
-Each year for decades, I led them into the Great Pyramids, into King Tut’s tomb, and as we cruised the Nile, we discussed the meaning of life, death, and the possibility of an afterlife.
-Here was this philosopher’s dream come true.”

 Gallery